platformsh/platformsh-docs/docs/src/environments/_index.md

 -   **Testing**: An operational test environment, a user test environment, and a few unit test environments.

--   **Hotfix**: One environment for every bug, security, or hotfix that needs deployment.
+-   **Hotfix**: One environment for each bug, security issue, or hotfix that needs deployment.

 #### Example workflow

-Example of an Agile workflow :
+Example Agile workflow:

-1. The admin [branches](../other/glossary.md#branch) the Live environment to create a Sprint environment.
+1. An admin [branches](../other/glossary.md#branch) the Live (default) environment to create a Sprint environment.

 2. The admin gives each developer permission to branch the Sprint environment to create new feature environments.